 2 Principles of Data Visualization

-Data-visualization designers Cédric Scherer and Georgios Karamanis took on this challenge in the fall of 2021.
-By working with the magazine Scientific American to create a data visualization of drought conditions over the last two decades in the United States, they turned to the ggplot2 package to transform what could have been dry data (pardon the pun) into a visually arresting and impactful graph.
+Data visualization designers Cédric Scherer and Georgios Karamanis took on this challenge in the fall of 2021 to create a graph of US drought conditions over the last two decades for the magazine Scientific American.
+They turned to the ggplot2 package to transform dry data (pardon the pun) from the National Drought Center into a visually arresting and impactful visualization.

-This chapter explores why the data visualization that Scherer and Karamanis created is effective and introduces you to the grammar of graphics, a theory to make sense of graphs that underlies the ggplot2 package.
-You’ll then learn how to use ggplot2 by recreating the drought graph step by step.
-In the process, we’ll highlight some key principles of high-quality data visualization that you can use to improve your own work.
+This chapter delves into why the data visualization that Scherer and Karamanis created is effective and introduces you to the grammar of graphics, a theory to make sense of graphs that underlies the ggplot2 package.
+You’ll then learn how to use ggplot2 by re-creating the drought graph step-by-step.
+In the process, I’ll highlight some key principles of high-quality data visualization that you can use to improve your own work.

 The Drought Visualization

-Other news organizations had relied on the same data as Scherer and Karamanis, from the National Drought Center, in their stories.
-But Scherer and Karamanis visualized it in a way that it both grabs attention and communicates the scale of the phenomenon.
-Figure 2.1 shows a section of the final visualization.
-Covering four regions over the last two decades, the graph makes apparent increase in drought conditions, especially in California and the Southwest.
+Other news organizations had relied on the same National Drought Center data in their stories, but Scherer and Karamanis visualized it so that it both grabs attention and communicates the scale of the phenomenon.
+Figure 2.1 shows a section of the final visualization (due to space constraints, I could include only four regions).
+The graph makes apparent the increase in drought conditions over the last two decades, especially in California and the Southwest.

 Need proof that Scherer and Karamanis’s decluttered graph is better than the alternative?
-Figure 2.2 shows a version with a few small tweaks to the code to include grid lines and text labels on axes.
-Prepare yourself for clutter!
+Figure 2.2 shows a version with a few tweaks to the code to include grid lines and text labels on axes.

 Figure 2.2: The cluttered version of the drought visualization

-Again, it’s not just that this cluttered version looks worse.
-The clutter actively inhibits understanding.
-Rather than focus on overall drought patterns (the point of the graph), our brain gets stuck reading repetitive and unnecessary axis text.
+It’s not just that this cluttered version looks worse; the clutter actively inhibits understanding.
+Rather than focusing on overall drought patterns (the point of the graph), our brains get stuck reading repetitive and unnecessary axis text.

-One of the best ways to reduce clutter is to break a single chart into what are known as small multiples.
-When we look closely at the data visualization, we see that it is not one chart but actually a set of charts.
+One of the best ways to reduce clutter is to break a single chart into a set of component charts, as Scherer and Karamanis have done (this approach, known as faceting, will be discussed further in Section 2.4.3).
 Each rectangle represents one region in one year.
-If we filter it to show the Southwest region in 2003 and add axis titles, we can see in Figure 2.3 that the x axis shows the week while the y axis shows the percentage of that region at different drought levels.
+Filtering the larger chart to show the Southwest region in 2003 produces the graph shown in Figure 2.3, where the x-axis indicates the week and the y-axis indicates the percentage of that region at different drought levels.

 Figure 2.3: A drought visualization for the Southwest in 2003